jappeace/jappeaceApplication/content/undeadlock-event-source.md

 events on boot for example.
-This is a rather dangerous operation, because if any event fails, you may have potential data loss.
+This is a rather dangerous operation, because if any event fails, you may have potentially lost data.
 A lot of things can go wrong with a large history, foreign keys, exceptions, serialization mismatches, events out of order etc.
-Transactions can help here as well, and make this completely safe.
+Transactions can help here as well, and make this re-projection safe.

 ## Deadlock
 There is one more important piece of context:
-An event maybe composed with other events into a larger transactions.
+An event maybe composed with other events into larger transactions.
 For example,
 if we create a user,
-we may also assign him to a company, or mark them as a test user, within the same transaction.
+we may also assign him to a company within the same transaction.
 In SQL that looks like this: